Monsanto offers cash to U.S. farmers who use controversial chemical

 Monsanto says XtendiMax is safe when properly applied.
 The company is banking on the chemical and soybean seeds engineered to resist it, called Xtend, to dominate soybean production in the United States, the world’s second-largest exporter.

-BASF SE and DowDuPont also sell versions of dicamba-based herbicides.
+BASF SE (BASFn.DE) and DowDuPont (DWDP.N) also sell versions of dicamba-based herbicides.

 Monsanto’s cash-back offer comes as federal and state regulators are requiring training for farmers who plan to spray dicamba in 2018 and limiting when it can be used.
 Weed specialists say the restrictions make the chemical more costly and inconvenient to apply, but Monsanto’s incentive could help convince farmers to use it anyway.